 As Judge Kelly noted persuasively in dissent, the Eighth Circuit erred at both steps of the analysis required by Glossip v.
 Gross … First, it failed to defer to the District Court’s extensive factual findings andinstead substituted its own. … The Court of Appeals thus erroneously swept aside the District Court’s well-supported finding that midazolam creates a substantial risk of severe pain.
 Second, it imposed a restrictive view of what qualifies as an “available”alternative under Glossip.
 I continue to harbor significant doubts about the wisdom of imposing the perverse requirement that inmates offer alternative methods for their own executions. … But given the life or death consequences, the Court, having imposed this requirement, should provide clarification and guidance when the Circuits are divided as to its meaning.

 Here is the denial of cert in the Johnson v.
-Kelley case
+Kelley case.
+Breyer dissented.

 But ADC Director Wendy Kelley believes that the execution will go smoothly, even with stress.
 From our coverage of her testimony in federal court:

 Kelley said that Arkansas’s planned use of an ultrasound machine in placing the IV would ensure the state does not make the same mistake….
 “What happened to Clayton Lockett can’t happen here,” she said.